populationgenomics/team-docs/new_repository.md

 Under _Manage Access_, add collaborators.
 Prefer to add teams instead of individual people.
 It's common to add `populationgenomics/software-team` and `populationgenomics/analysis-team` with _write_ permissions.

+The next step is to initiate a `README.md`, add an MIT license, and a `.gitignore` file, unless these files were already added previously via the GitHub web interface.

 Following that, you may want to set up linters for code style and error checks, and - if the project can be shipped as a package - set up versioning and automated artifact builds.
 This document provides tips on how to set these things up.

 - [Linters](#linters)
   - [Setting up pre-commit](#setting-up-pre-commit)